nradulovic/neon-kernel/README.md

 Each thread **must return** after some defined time.
 When the thread returns it leaves the CPU time for other threads to execute.
-Ideally, threads are written as finite state machines which by design are always returning.
+Ideally, threads are written as finite state machines which by definition are always returning.

 During the thread execution interrupts are allowed.